tazama-lf/event-monitoring-service/docs/dynamic-event-monitoring-service.md

 The schema and mapping lookup process follows a caching strategy:

 - First, the service checks Redis cache for the configuration
-- If not found in cache, it queries the database for active configurations
+- If not found in cache, it queries the database for active configurations (Tazama Connection Studio service persists data in the DB)
 - Retrieved configurations are cached for future requests to improve performance

 The configuration includes: